googlegenomics/gcp-variant-transforms/docs/bigquery_to_vcf.md

   should run.
 * `INPUT_TABLE`: BigQuery table that will be loaded to VCF.
 It must be in the format of GOOGLE_CLOUD_PROJECT:DATASET.TABLE.
-* `OUTPUT_FILE`: The full path of the VCF file to store the result.
-If run with Dataflow, a path in Google Cloud Storage that your project has write access to is required.
+* `OUTPUT_FILE`: The full path of the output VCF file.
+This can be a local path if you use `DirectRunner` (for very small VCF files) but must be a path in Google Cloud Storage if using `DataflowRunner`.
 * `TEMP_LOCATION`: This can be any folder in Google Cloud Storage that your project has write access to.
 It's used to store temporary files and logs from the pipeline.